 (i) The deponent has already been deposed in the case; or

-(ii) the party seeks to take the deposition before the time specified in subsection (b) of K.S.A.
-60-216, and amendments thereto; or
+(ii) the party seeks to take the deposition before the time specified in K.S.A.
+60-216(b), and amendments thereto; or

 (B) if the deponent is confined in prison.

-(3) A party who wants to depose a person by written questions must serve them on every other party, with a notice stating, if known, the deponent's name and address.
+(3) Service; required notice.
+A party who wants to depose a person by written questions must serve them on every other party, with a notice stating, if known, the deponent's name and address.
 If the name is unknown, the notice must provide a general description sufficient to identify the person or the particular class or group to which the person belongs.
 The notice must also state the name or descriptive title and the address of the officer before whom the deposition will be taken.

-(4) A public or private corporation, a partnership, an association, a governmental agency or other entity may be deposed by written questions in accordance with subsection (b)(6) of K.S.A.
-60-230, and amendments thereto.
+Questions directed to an organization.
+A public or private corporation, a partnership, an association, a governmental agency or other entity may be deposed by written questions in accordance with K.S.A.
+60-230(b)(6), and amendments thereto.

-(5) Any question to the deponent from other parties must be served on all parties as follows: cross-questions, within 14 days after being served with the notice and direct questions; redirect questions, within 14 days after being served with cross-questions; and recross-questions, within 14 days after being served with redirect questions.
+(5) Questions from other parties.
+Any question to the deponent from other parties must be served on all parties as follows: cross-questions, within 14 days after being served with the notice and direct questions; redirect questions, within 14 days after being served with cross-questions; and recross-questions, within 14 days after being served with redirect questions.
 The court may, for good cause, extend or shorten these times.

-(b) The party who noticed the deposition must deliver to the officer a copy of all the questions served and of the notice.
-The officer must promptly proceed in the manner provided in subsections (c), (e) and (f) of K.S.A.
-60-230, and amendments thereto, to:
+Delivery to the officer; officer's duties.
+The party who noticed the deposition must deliver to the officer a copy of all the questions served and of the notice.
+The officer must promptly proceed in the manner provided in K.S.A.
+60-230(c), (e) and (f), and amendments thereto, to:

 (1) Take the deponent's testimony in response to the questions;